20+ Tips & Things to Know for Harvest Caye — NCL’s Private Island

 Map of Harvest Caye, Belize

-As you can see, just about everything on the island is within a short walk.
-The main focal points on Harvest Caye is the area around the pool, LandShark Bar & Grill, and the beginning of the beach.
+The main focal points on Harvest Caye are the areas around the pool and the beginning of the beach (areas 4 & 8 in the map above.
 Here you’ll find the most people while crowds get thinner the farther away from here you get.

 The most distinguishable landmark on the island is the lighthouse, which towers over the landscape.
 The lighthouse is actually the signature of the zipline course that runs across the island.
 If you decide to do this adventure, you’ll get to ride from the lighthouse across the beach (see below).

 Other points of interest include the city/shopping area, the wildlife reserve, and the marina.
+More details on those below.

-10 Things to Do on Harvest Caye
+Full List of Things to Do on Harvest Caye

 For such a small island, there are a surprising number of things to do.
 As you might expect, most of the activities revolve around the pool and beach, but there is really something for everybody.

-Pool on Harvest Caye island
+Swimming pool on Harvest Caye

 Swimming Pool (Free)